 Seasonal allergies can be difficult for almost anyone.
-Dust, pollen, and other irritants can cause congestion, sneezing, and coughing.
-The nose either feels stuffed up, or is a constant source of running mucus.
+Dust, pollen, and other irritants can cause congestion, sneeze, and coughing.
+The nose either feels stuffed up or is a constant source of running mucus.
 However, for some people, this does not go away with a change in the seasons.
 They are congested all the time, and activities such as flying in airplanes or swimming can cause them a great deal of discomfort.
 They may even have difficulty breathing properly, or snore at night, which can interfere with the sleep cycle.
-Such patients may feel that there is no relief, as conventional medications often are not enough to alleviate the problem.
-However, a turbinate reduction surgery may be the answer these patients are seeking.
+Such patients may feel no relief, as conventional medications often are not enough to alleviate the problem.
+However, turbinate reduction surgery may be the answer these patients are seeking.
 Reducing the turbinates will increase the airflow, thus eliminating or reducing many symptoms.

 What Are the Turbinates

 Turbinates are wing-like, bony, shelved structures inside the nasal cavity.
 There are three pairs of turbinates: Inferior, middle, and superior.
 The middle turbinate leads to the nostrils and the outer structures of the nose.
 Along with the sinuses and the septum, the turbinates regulate the breathing process.
 The turbinates are lined with vascular tissue.
-If this tissue become thick or swollen, due to allergies or infection, it becomes more difficult to breathe, which can lead to congestion and other problems.
+If this tissue becomes thick or swollen, it becomes more difficult to breathe due to allergies or infection, which can lead to congestion and other problems.

 There are three main ways to reduce turbinates.

 - Somnoplasty or Coblation: This procedure can be done in the doctor’s office.
-A thin probe or needle is inserted into the nose to vaporize or cauterize the enlarged blood vessels in the turbinates.
-As the resulting scar tissue heals, it will pull tight the soft tissue of the turbinates, thereby opening up more space.
+A thin probe or needle is inserted into the nose to vaporize or cauterize the turbinates’ enlarged blood vessels.
+As the resulting scar tissue heals, it will pull tight the turbinates’ soft tissue, thereby opening up more space.

-- Submucous resection: In this surgical procedure, a thin rod with a rotation blade is used to remove some of the mucous lining of the turbinates in order to open them up.
+- Submucous resection: In this surgical procedure, a thin rod with a rotating blade is used to remove some of the turbinates’ mucous linings to open them up.
 In some cases, a small section of bone is also removed.

 - Septoplasty: In a more aggressive surgical procedure, portions of the turbinate are modified, shrunk, or completely removed.
 The easiest way to do this is by removing the lower turbinate.